 Portion sizes and standard serves for babies and toddlers

 When your baby is having their first tastes of solid food you only need to start small.
 In fact, a teaspoon or two is usually enough for their first meal.
+This will progress to a couple of tablespoons and then maybe half a cup at any or some meals.
 Start small and be guided by your baby.
 Increase the amount of food as their appetite increases.

 By the time a baby is 12 months old they will have been introduced to a wide variety of food from across the different food groups.
 They can be eating the same healthy foods as the rest of the family – and enjoying family meal times together.